Restoration of Rights & Record Relief

 Montpelier, VT 05609-0101

-A court “shall grant” expungement of the record of a qualifying crime (“or qualifying crimes arising out of the same incident”) if 5 years have passed since completion of sentence without any conviction, if all restitution has been paid, and if the court finds that expungement “serves the interest of justice.” § 7602(b)(1).3 Alternatively, the court “shall” seal the record if it finds that more limited relief “better serves the interest of justice than expungement” and that “the person committed the crime after reaching 19 years of age.” § 7602(b)(2).
+A court “shall grant” expungement of the record of a qualifying crime (“or qualifying crimes arising out of the same incident”) if 5 years have passed since completion of sentence, if the person has not been convicted of any crime since the conviction for which expungement is sought, if all restitution has been paid, and if the court finds that expungement “serves the interest of justice.” § 7602(b)(1).3 Alternatively, the court “shall” seal the record if it finds that more limited relief “better serves the interest of justice than expungement” and that “the person committed the crime after reaching 19 years of age.” § 7602(b)(2).
 It thus appears that sealing is not an available alternative for a crime committed while a minor.
+Sealing is mandatory in the case of a person convicted of youthful burglary, after 15 years.

-In the event that the person is convicted again during that 5-year waiting period, the person must wait at least 10 years; provided that the person may have no subsequent felony convictions, and no misdemeanors for 5 years before applying. § 7602(c).4 Any restitution must be paid in full.
+In all cases, restitution must be paid in full.
 If both the state’s attorney and the petition stipulate to the granting of the petition, the court “shall grant” the petition without a hearing. § 7602(a).
 If a petition for expungement is denied by the court pursuant to this chapter, no further petition shall be brought for at least two years, unless the court authorizes a shorter duration. § 7605.5

 In 2015, expungement was made available in cases where a person “was convicted of an offense for which the underlying conduct is no longer prohibited by law or designated as a criminal offense.” § 7602(a)(1)(B) (added by Vt.
 Act No. 36 (2015)).6 Expungement under this authority is available by petition immediately upon completion of sentence, including satisfaction of any restitution. § 7602(d).
 Expungement “shall” be ordered “unless the court finds that expungement would not be in the interest of justice.”
 Id.7 Sealing is not authorized as an alternative to expungement in cases involving decriminalization.